chaijs/chai-as-promised/README.md

     Q.all([
         promiseA.should.become("happy"),
         promiseB.should.eventually.have.property("fun times"),
-        promiseC.should.be.rejected.with(TypeError, "only joyful types are allowed")
+        promiseC.should.be.rejectedWith(TypeError, "only joyful types are allowed")
     ]).should.notify(done);
 });
 ```